biolink/biolink-model/guidelines/understanding-the-model.md

 ### Classes

 A class represents an entity or an association.
-A class can have one more more slots (properties).
+A class can have one more slots (properties).

 In RDF sense, a class is basically `rdfs:Class`.